Fly Fishing Sussex with Howard Dodsley

 |The day I caught my first fish, I was just about three years of age, but certainly it was the day that my passion for angling and love of nature began to develop.
 For this I have my dear father, Harry Dodsley to thank, since I may have otherwise taken another path without ever knowing so much joy and pleasure being in and observing nature and fishing.

 I would love to share this passion with you.
 I have literally made it my business to encourage and support those of all ages with an interest in fly fishing.
-Be it fresh or salt water.
+With only a few hours coaching and tuition you can learn the basics about tackle, casting techniques, choosing flies and tactics to suit different waters and conditions.

 I am very lucky to live right here on the banks of the River Adur estuary at Shoreham-by-Sea.
 Being tidal there is no fishing permit required.
 I can supply all tackle on the day to get you started, so there are no initial equipment or licences fees, although if you have your own gear then, please bring it along and let’s try it out.